deepfence/PacketStreamer/README.md

   and Windows

 PacketStreamer **sensors** are started on the target servers.
-Sensors capture traffic, apply filters, and then stream the traffic to a central reciever.
+Sensors capture traffic, apply filters, and then stream the traffic to a central receiver.
 Traffic streams may be compressed and/or encrypted using TLS.

 The PacketStreamer **receiver** accepts PacketStreamer streams from multiple